uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 A CI automation job shall be written to ease tracking of such changes.

-## WIP: Process for deprecation and removal API methods
+## Unresolved questions

-TODO: Part of this RFC or not?
+Q: Shall we document the process for deprecation and removal API methods?
 Additionally, a clear process for breaking the API in a controlled way must be defined.
 A deprecation warning should be added to the xmlrpc doc.
 Additionally, we could add an annotation to the java method in the handler